typedb/typedb-docs/0001-typedb/02-dev/03-acid.md

 ## Definition of ACID

-ACID defines the properties of a transactional database.
+ACID guarantees define the properties of a transactional database.
 The four parts are:

 `A`: Atomicity.
 Either all operations in a transaction succeed, or none are applied.